Homology reveals significant anisotropy in the cosmic microwave background: Results: Topological characteristics of subsets of

 \subsubsection{The effect of normalization}

-Normalization is an order preserving transformation topologically.
+Normalization is an order-preserving transformation topologically.
 This ensures that there is a bijection between the original and the normalized maps, and specifically a correspondence in the dictionary of critical points as well as the order in which they appear in the filtration to form and destroy the topological cycles.
-This entails that, at the most, an erroneous estimation of mean and variance would induce an offset between the level-sets of the compared maps, without affecting the deeper topological structure of the field.
+This entails that, at the most, an erroneous estimation of mean and variance would induce an offset between the level sets of the compared maps, without affecting the deeper topological structure of the field.
 Combined with the fact that there are stark differences between the data and model irrespective of the recipe for normalization, this points to a difference in the topological structure of the observed field with respect to the simulations at a level deeper than normalization.
-Appendix~\ref{sec:variance} presents a short account of the properties of the distribution of mean and variance for the full sky and the galactic hemispheres.
+Appendix~\ref{sec:variance} presents a short account of the properties of the distribution of the mean and variance for the full sky and the galactic hemispheres.
 At the level of mean, both the northern and the southern hemispheres are consistent between the data and model, which is reflected in the behavior of the mean in the full sky as well.
-In contrast, the variance of the northern hemisphere shows stark deviation between observation and simulations, while the variance in the southern hemisphere is consistent between the data and the model.
+In contrast, the variance of the northern hemisphere shows a stark deviation between the observation and simulations, while the variance in the southern hemisphere is consistent between the data and the model.
 This engenders a variance in the full sky case, which exhibits a mild deviation between the observation and simulations.
-Due to the evident discrepancy in variance, it is also prudent to treat both the hemispheres as arising from different models, and consequently treat the results from this experimental procedure as more meaningful.
+Due to the evident discrepancy in variance, it is also prudent to treat both the hemispheres as arising from different models, and consequently treat the results from this experimental procedure in which the mean and variance were computed locally from the hemispheres as more meaningful.
+We note that the anomalous behavior of the variance found in our analysis is consistent with earlier reports of an anomalous variance \citep{planckIsotropy2013}, which was also found in the WMAP data \citep{monteserin2008,cruz2011variance}.